 After months of wanting to attend a vintage market as a vendor, it finally happened!
 I was signed up for one in January and another in February.
 Well life got in the way in January, and I was not able to attend the Old House Vintage Market.

 Side note: What I love most about being a vintage vendor (besides the rad stuff I get to sell), is that it is the most flexible job I have ever had.
 So, when a kiddo of mine needs me to travel to L. A. to help him look for an apartment, or my mother is so overwhelmed with life and needs a little boost, I can put Diagonal Girl on hold and make things happen for them.
 Family will always come first!

 But February was super exciting!
-Rebel Junk rolled around and I frantically prepared after being away for the month of January.
-I managed to up-cycle one more piece for the show, purchased a few more super cute items, packed myself up and went to market.
+Rebel Junk vintage market rolled around and I frantically prepared after being away for the month of January.
+I managed to up-cycle one more piece for the show, purchased a few more super cute items, packed myself up and went to my first market.

 Let me tell ya…I was so nervous.

 Over the past 2 years I have been attending various markets to see which ones I might want to participate in, and quite frankly, to spy on other vendors.
 I was interested in what they were using for fixtures, how they set up, and branded themselves.
 Boy can these people put together a booth!
 Needless to say, the pressure was on to produce a booth to measure up to these fab fellow vintage lovers.

 These booths were beautiful at Rebel Junk.
 What I learned was that I will evolve the more I do this.
 Just after one market I learned what not to do next time and came away with some great ideas of what I should do.